Madushansuriyabandara/Madushansuriyabandara/README.md

 # **Madushan Suriyabandara** - Computer Science Engineering Undergrad

 Hello 👋.
-I am a 3rd-year Computer Science and Engineering student at the University of Moratuwa, specializing in software development, system design, and problem-solving.
+I am a 3rd-year Computer Science and Engineering student at the University of Moratuwa.

 <details><summary>Navigate</summary>